aks-456/parkinsons-diagnosis-tool/README.md

-## Parkinson's Disease Diagnosis Tool using Vocal Features
+## Parkinson's Disease Diagnosis Tool

 Note: It is also possible to use the diagnosis tool with a classification model of your choice, as the tool is not dependent on the model.